Ram123phd17/JupyterNotebook/README.md

 In the **conda-and-rdkit-on-google-colab.ipynb** file, I have shown that how one can **install conda and rdkit on google colab**.

 I have prepared **Tensor_Tutorials.ipynb** notes on **PyTorch: A Python-based scientific computing package**

+Some other note books for data visualization, NCI energy prediction, image recognition, etc.